Christian Democrats (Sweden): History

-Reasons for founding the party
+Background

 The party had its roots in a movement against the Swedish government's decision in 1963 to remove religious education from the elementary school syllabus.
 An organisation called "Christian Social Responsibility", which would later become the Christian Democratic Unity, organised several marches against the decision, one of which became one of the largest in Swedish modern history.
 Despite the public outcry and over 2.1 million protest signatures, the decision went through.
 The group that had worked in the campaign felt it was a sign that Swedish politics needed a Christian Democratic Party.

 The political and social origins of the Swedish Christian Democrats clearly differ from those of the European continental Christian Democratic parties (as in Italy or Germany).
 In those countries, Christian Democracy represented the mainstream of the social-conservative political forces and was closely tied to majoritarian religious practice.
-In Sweden, however, Christian Democracy emerged as a minority grouping amongst the centre-right forces and was tied to minority-religious tendencies in society (particularly among voters associated with the Free Churches and likeminded Lutherans).
+In Sweden, however, Christian Democracy emerged as a minority grouping amongst the centre-right forces and was tied to minority-religious tendencies in society (particularly among voters associated with the free churches and likeminded Lutherans).

 Founding

-In the beginning of 1964 Lewi Pethrus, founder of the Swedish Pentecostal movement and chief editor of the Swedish newspaper Dagen, discussed the idea of a Swedish Christian democratic party on the editorial pages of Dagen.
+In the beginning of 1964, Lewi Pethrus, founder of the Swedish Pentecostal movement and chief editor of the Swedish newspaper Dagen, discussed the idea of a Swedish Christian democratic party on the editorial pages of Dagen.
 He stated that many people had contacted him about the idea and that the current Swedish political climate was dominated by atheist economic materialism.

 Principal Algot Tergel hosted a conference on 7 February of the same year.
 The topic of the conference was "Christianity and Politics", and during the conference the idea of starting a Christian Democratic Party was discussed.
 A committee consisting of Pethrus and eight other Free Church leaders was formed.

 A large and widespread debate followed the decision to create the committee.
 Dagen published an interview with Kjell Bondevik, the leader of the Norwegian Christian Democratic Party, and there were talks about creating a Christian Democratic Party in Finland as well.

-On 20 March 1964 the party was founded as Christian Democratic Unity (Kristen demokratisk samling).
-At first it was only an organisation, but at a board meeting later that year it was decided that the organisation would be revamped into a party and that it would compete in the national elections in Sweden.
+On 20 March 1964, the party was founded as Christian Democratic Unity (Kristen demokratisk samling).
+At first, it was only an organisation, but at a board meeting later that year it was decided that the organisation would be revamped into a party and that it would compete in the national elections in Sweden.
 The first roughly 100 members elected Birger Ekstedt to the post of party chair and Lewi Pethrus to the post of vice chair.

-The party grew rapidly; by the end of the year it had 14,500 members.
+The party grew rapidly; by the end of the year, it had 14,500 members.